supermemo-wiki/SuperMemo.Wiki/learn.md

 ### Supermemo.com

-> The same company publishes [supermemo.com](http://supermemo.com/), a completely different product.
+The same company publishes [supermemo.com](http://supermemo.com/), a completely different product.
 It is a simplified version meant for a broader public, and as such lacks many of SuperMemo 18's advanced features.
 {.is-info}

 ## Where to meet and get help from other SuperMemo users ?

 ### Chat servers

-We recommend the fairly active SuperMemo.wiki discord server:

-- [SuperMemo.wiki server](https://discord.gg/Cqg9Fyg) (community maintaining this website)
+We recommend the fairly active [SuperMemo.wiki Discord server](https://discord.gg/Cqg9Fyg).
+This is home to the community maintaining this website.

 ### Other communities